lakshmi-intechcode/jng_instr_folder/6_api/intro_api/README.md

 ---

 * REST stands for Representational State Transfer
-* This is NOT an actually programming keyword.
+* This is NOT an actual programming keyword.
 It is a term to describe "best practices" when creating HTTP APIs
 * The four most common actions when dealing with an API are the CRUD actions

 |    | CRUD   | HTTP Method |